ujikCz/ReactiveHTML/README.md

 ```

 ### Component with props
-props is object that should be read-only, it is for add child components some data from parent components
+Props is object that should be read-only.
+Props are for pass data down from parent component to child component.
+It is something like function argument.

 ```
 class HelloWorldComponent extends ReactiveHTML.Component {